Towards Autonomous Edge AI: Local LLM Inference, Efficient Quantization, and Hybrid Memory in Practice

 Training: QLoRA for Practical, Data-Efficient Fine-Tuning

-QLoRA (“Quantized Low Rank Adapter”) has flipped fine-tuning economics.
-It allows you to take a 4-bit quantized base model (using NF4 or FP4 quantization) and inject low-rank adapters, letting you adapt powerful LLMs with as little as 6–8GB VRAM even for strong instruction-tuning (see Dettmers et al., 2023).
+QLoRA ("Quantized Low Rank Adapter") has changed fine-tuning economics.
+It lets you take a 4-bit quantized base model (using NF4 or FP4 quantization) and inject low-rank adapters, adapting powerful LLMs with as little as 6-8GB VRAM even for strong instruction-tuning (see Dettmers et al., 2023).
 For devices with only CPU, train elsewhere and deploy the merged model.

 QLoRA code sketch (Python/HF/PEFT):